vyos/vyos-documentation/docs/installation/cloud/azure.rst

 Absorbing Routes
 ----------------

 If using as a router, you will want your LAN interface to absorb some or all of the traffic from your VNET by using a route table applied to the subnet.

 1. Create a route table and browse to **Configuration**

 2. Add one or more routes for networks you want to pass through the VyOS VM.
    Next hop type **Virtual Appliance** with the **Next Hop Address** of the VyOS ``LAN`` interface.

-.. note:: If you want to create a new default route for VMs on the subnet, use **Address Prefix** ``0.0.0.0/0`` Also note that if you want to use this as a typical edge device, you'll want masquerade NAT for the ``WAN`` interface.
+.. note:: If you want to create a new default route for VMs on the subnet, use **Address Prefix** ``0.0.0.0/0`` Also note that if you want to use this as a typical edge device, you'll want to masquerade NAT for the ``WAN`` interface.

 Serial Console
 --------------

 Azure has a way to access the serial console of a VM, but this needs to be configured on the VyOS.
 It's there by default, but keep it in mind if you are replacing config.boot and rebooting: ``set system console device ttyS0 speed '9600'``

 References
 ----------